ldtcooper/study-guide/react_lifecycle.md

 #### `componentWillMount()`

 This is called right before an object is initially rendered.
 Calling `this.setState` here will not re-render the component.
+There is no DOM to use here.
+Commonly used to do app configuration in root component.

 #### `componentDidMount()`

 Called right after an object is inserted into the DOM.
-Best place to call other JS libraries or to fetch data.
+Best place to call other JS libraries or to fetch data (AJAX calls!).

 ## Updating